jiqunl/me/index.md

 - Large Language Model (LLM) development and evaluation; Generative Artificial Intelligence (GenAI).
 - Societal Impacts of Intelligent Information Systems, especially in healthcare and lifelong learning; Social and Community Informatics.

-If you are interested, please email me at (jiqunliu@ou.edu) with your CV and a brief description of your previous research experiences & current research interests.
+If you are interested, please email me at (**jiqunliu AT ou.edu**) with your CV and a brief description of your previous research experiences & current research interests.

 #### Recent News:
 - **Short paper** "LLM-driven usefulness labeling for IR evaluation" accepted by [*SIGIR2025*](https://sigir2025.dei.unipd.it/)!